Hemant9766/Git-learning/README.md

 •	Coding collaboration

-What does Git do? :-
+3.What does Git do? :-

 •	Manage projects with Repositories